What to do if you think your lawyer has stolen money

 You may recover up to $300,000 per claim.
-Different limits apply if your lawyer was practicing in another province.
+Different limits apply if your lawyer was practising in another province.

 The amount paid will be reduced by any monies otherwise available to you, the lawyer, or the lawyer's law firm, to repay the stolen funds.

 Challenging your claim assessment

-If you disagree with the Lawyers Insurance Fund assessment of a claim, you can pursue the matter through the courts.
+If you disagree with the Lawyers Insurance Fund's assessment of a claim, you can pursue the matter through the courts.

 about Trust Protection Coverage

 Every lawyer in BC carries trust protection coverage insurance.
 If a claim is made against a lawyer relating to the theft of money or other property, this insurance is available to reimburse the claimant, on the lawyer's behalf, for the amount of the loss.

 Trust protection coverage is provided through Part B of the BC Lawyers' Compulsory Professional Liability Insurance Policy and claims for reimbursement are managed by the Lawyers Insurance Fund, which also manages negligence claims reported by lawyers under the policy.